thephez/dash-docs/readme/Core Reference/P2P Network/Data Messages.md

 title: "Data Messages"
 excerpt: ""
 ---
-### Data Messages

 The following network messages all request or provide data related to transactions and blocks.

 ![Overview Of P2P Protocol Data Request And Reply Messages](https://dash-docs.github.io/img/dev/en-p2p-data-messages.svg)

-Many of the data messages use
-<<glossary:inventories>> as unique identifiers
-for transactions and blocks.
-Inventories have a simple 36-byte
+Many of the data messages use <<glossary:inventories>> as unique identifiers for transactions and blocks.
+Inventories have a simple 36-byte structure:
-structure:

 | Bytes | Name            | Data Type | Description
 |-------|-----------------|-----------|-------------